-The ECL model framework was also updated in the period to reflect the implementation of the revised definition of default (as outlined on page 29 in the asset quality section of the OFR) and model factor updates to reflect recent observed information.
+The ECL model framework was also updated in the period to reflect the implementation of the revised definition of default (as outlined in the Credit risk exposures note on page 53) and model factor updates to reflect recent observed information.
 This included the utilisation of an enhanced data source for the sales ratio parameter in the Retail Ireland residential mortgages Loss Given Default (LGD) model.